module Cat.Instances.Slice where

 open /-Obj

-Slice-terminal-object : is-terminal (Slice C c) (cut C.id)
+Slice-terminal-object' : is-terminal (Slice C c) (cut C.id)

-Slice-terminal-object obj .centre .map = obj .map
+Slice-terminal-object' obj .centre .map = obj .map

-Slice-terminal-object obj .centre .commutes = C.idl _
+Slice-terminal-object' obj .centre .commutes = C.idl _

-Slice-terminal-object obj .paths other =
+Slice-terminal-object' obj .paths other =

-/-Hom-path (sym (other .commutes) βˆ™ C.idl _)
+ext (sym (other .commutes) βˆ™ C.idl _)

-Products in a slice category are slightly more complicated, but recall that another word for pullback is β€œfibred product”.
-Indeed, in the pullback page we noted that the pullback of Xβ†’ZX \to Z and Yβ†’ZY \to Z is exactly the product of those maps in the slice over ZZ.
+Products in a slice category are slightly more complicated β€” but if you’ve ever heard a pullback referred to as a β€œfibre(d) product”, you already know what we’re up to!
+Indeed, in defining pullback diagrams, we noted that the pullback of and is exactly the product in the slice over

 is-pullback→product-over : C/c.Ob